utsmok/syntheca/.github/refactor-plan.md

 3.  **`src/syntheca/models/openalex.py`**:
     *   **Action**: Copy the provided Dataclasses code from `openalex_data_models.py`.
     *   **Modification**: ensure a `dacite.Config` object at the module level with `strict=False`, `check_types=True`, and `cast=[int, float]` to handle API inconsistencies.

+Notes (differences / clarifications):
+- `publishers.json`, `faculties.json`, and `corrections.json` were created with values taken from `current_marimo_monolith.py` rather than being fully comprehensive; these files can be expanded in Step 4 while porting `clean_publications` and `add_missing_affils`.
+- Tests for settings & models were added.
+The models `openalex.py` copy is comprehensive (closely mirrors `openalex_data_models.py`) so downstream typed clients can be implemented in Step 3.
+- `faculties.json` includes `ut_uuid` and `openalex_ut_id` so that processing functions can reference them without hardcoding.

+---

+## Steps to be implemented

 ### Step 2: Infrastructure (Utils & Base Client)
 **Goal**: Reusable plumbing for network requests and logging.